-University of Louisville head coach Bobby Petrino held his weekly press conference on Monday afternoon to discuss the upcoming contest at Clemson.
+University of Louisville head coach Bobby Petrino held his weekly press conference on Monday afternoon where reviewed the Cardinals 34-3 victory at Florida International and discussed the week ahead.